 -

-Care notes: vacuum; rotate cushions; avoid direct sun; professional upholstery cleaning recommended
+Care notes: vacuum regularly, avoid direct sun, and use professional upholstery cleaning as needed

 -